Web indexing: extending the functionality of HTML Indexer

 Figure 3.
 Part of the index from the generated HTML

-To create the icons in the final index (Figure 1), the macro identifies the file extension, and then creates the relevant HTML code automatically.
-(Originally, we use codes in the index entries.
-For example, +p was converted into code that displays an image representing a PDF file.)
+To create the icons in the final index (Figure 1), the macro identifies the file extension, and then creates the HTML code automatically.
+(Initially, we used codes in the index entries.
+For example, +p was changed into code to display an image that represents a PDF file.)

-By default, HTML Indexer does not create a hyperlinked main heading if there are subheadings.
-You can force HTML Indexer to create a hyperlinked main heading by including HTML code in the text for the heading.
+By default, HTML Indexer does not create a hyperlinked heading if there are subheadings.
+You can force HTML Indexer to create a hyperlinked heading by including HTML code in the text for the heading.
 (The section 'Create hyperlinked common headings' on the HTML Indexer Tips and Techniques web page shows how to do this.
-However, the method is cumbersome, error-prone, and not recommended by the developers of HTML Indexer.)
+However, the method is difficult, and is not recommended by the developers of HTML Indexer.)

-One solution is to create the main heading in the normal manner.
+One solution is to create the heading in the usual way.
 The generated HTML will contain a link to the web page.
-For each subheading, create an entry where the heading contains some additional text that indicates the entry should be deleted during post-processing, as shown in Figure 2.
+For each subheading, create an entry where the heading contains some additional text that shows that the entry will be deleted during post-processing, as shown in Figure 2.

 See also cross-references

-Generally, a see also cross-reference should be part of a single entry.
+Usually, a see also cross-reference is part of an entry.
 One entry for a heading and another entry for a cross-reference from that heading is not standard indexing practice.
 HTML Indexer creates a separate entry for a cross-reference, as shown here:

 HTML Indexer creates a separate entry for a cross-reference